Maravillas (magazine)

-Maravillas magazine (title meaning "Wonders") was originally published as a supplement to the children's magazine "Flechas y Pelayos", linked to the Falange Española Tradicionalista y de las JONS.
+The Maravillas magazine (title in Spanish meaning "Wonders") was originally published as a supplement to the children's magazine "Flechas y Pelayos", linked to the Spanish fascist Falange Española Tradicionalista y de las JONS.
 It was issued weekly from 1939 to 1954, reaching a total of 705 regular issues and 10 almanacs.
 Over time, it evolved from a supplement into an independent children's comic magazine.

 History

 In its early phase as a supplement to Flechas y Pelayos, Maravillas used a horizontal format and, like its parent magazine, was published by the Delegación Nacional del Frente de Juventudes under the direction of friar Justo Pérez de Urbel.

 Among its contributors was the poet Gloria Fuertes—for example, her comic strip "No hay mal que dure siempre" ("No evil lasts forever") appeared on the cover of issue no. 82 (3 April 1941).

 From issue 500 onward, the magazine switched to a vertical format and gained wider distribution as a children's supplement to the newspaper Arriba.
 It eventually became a standalone children's comic book magazine (from issue 618 to 705).